What's Up with Prevention Anyway?

-A doodle that "prevented" me from falling asleep
+A doodle that "prevented" me from falling asleep during a training!

 This month the Mental Health and Recovery Services Board will be highlighting the importance of prevention.